-Please see the Centers for Disease Control’s website for details about the COVID entry ban.
+Please see the U.S. Department of State website for details about the COVID entry ban.
 There is an exception for F-1 students to this ban.
 The U.S. State Department issued a statement that F-1 students may qualify for a blanket exception if you are coming from, or transiting through countries listed in the COVID travel ban.
-J-1 Exchange Visitors will still need to seek an exception from the visa office.
-Please print a copy of the U.S. Customs and Border Protection guidance to carry with your I-20 in case there are questions at the port of entry about your arrival from a country listed in the COVID travel ban.
+J-1 Exchange Visitors will still need to seek a national interest exception from the visa office.
+Please print a copy of the U.S. Customs and Border Protection guidance to carry with your I-20/DS-2019 in case there are questions at the port of entry about your arrival from a country listed in the COVID travel ban.

 Please see “How Am I Going to Get There?” at Pre-Arrival Information for Students